open-telemetry/opentelemetry-specification/specification/logs/event-api.md

 The Events API was designed to allow shared libraries to emit [events](data-model.md#events) without needing to depend on a third party logger.
-Instrumentation authors and application developers are encouraged can call this API directly.
+Instrumentation authors and application developers are encouraged to call this API directly.
 It is appropriate to use the Event API when these properties fit your requirements: